Built to Last

 "Having a great idea or being a charismatic visionary leader is 'time telling.'
 Building a company that can prosper far beyond the presence of any single leader and through multiple product life cycles is 'clock building.'" - Jim Collins and Jerry I. Porras

-Examples of this principle in action include Hewlett-Packard (HP) and Sony.
+this principle in action include Hewlett-Packard (HP) and Sony.
 William Hewlett and David Packard started HP with no specific product in mind, focusing instead on creating a company that could generate innovative products over time.
 Similarly, Sony's founders, Masaru Ibuka and Akio Morita, began their company without a clear product idea but built a company capable of producing groundbreaking electronics.

 More Than Profits